Georgia Gvino – a brief introduction to wines of Georgia

 Here’s a quote on Georgian wine, taken from Hugh Johnson’s autobiography, Wine: A Life Uncorked:

-Hence recommendations for Georgian wines follow in Part Two (coming soon).
+Hence a selection of Georgian wines available in the UK follows in Part Two.
 They should pique your appetite and encourage discovery; of the wines, and a unique country with an extraordinary heritage.